Nick Clegg: 2010 general election

-Parliamentary by-elections (2010 onwards)
+Parliamentary by-elections (2010–2015)

-Since the 2010 general election, Clegg's Liberal Democrats have contested 13 by-elections in Great Britain (as of 2 March 2013).
+From the 2010 general election to the 2015 general election, Clegg's Liberal Democrats contested 13 by-elections in Great Britain.
 The party scored their first by-election win of Clegg's leadership at Eastleigh in 2013, with Mike Thornton holding the seat for the Liberal Democrats, despite a 19% swing away from the party.
 Clegg described the result as an election in which Liberal Democrats "overcame the odds with a stunning victory."

 Earlier by-elections in the parliament had proven less successful.
 They failed to win Oldham East and Saddleworth in January 2011, after they had successfully petitioned to overturn the general election result.
 They polled 32% of the vote, a small increase on 2010, but lost out to Labour whose vote was up by 10 percentage points.
 The Liberal Democrats also came second at Leicester South (which they had held between 2004 and 2005) in May 2011 with 23% (down 4% on 2010), and at Manchester Central in November 2012 where they polled 9% (down 17%).

 In the remaining nine contests, Liberal Democrats have finished no higher than third place (and in Rotherham finished in an unprecedented 8th position, with just 451 votes, or 2% of the total).
 In every by-election except Oldham East and Saddleworth their vote has fallen, with decreases of over 10% recorded at eight of the contests.
 In six of the 13 by-elections, the party have lost their deposit after failing to poll 5% of the vote – an unusually high number of such lost deposits for a major party.